• Skip to main content

 Mid-Course Surveys

-Now that you are midway through a course, how would you say your course is going for students?
-Do students have suggestions that could be incorporated to make it a better experience for current and future students?
-Rather than waiting until the end of the course for feedback, instructors can ask for formative feedback from students midway through a course.
+Do your students have suggestions that could be incorporated into your course to make it a better experience for current and future students?
+Rather than waiting until the end of the course for feedback, instructors can ask for formative feedback from students midway through the course.

 Although it may be hard to ask for feedback, the fact that you are asking shows how much you care about your students.
 The mid-course feedback is a way for instructors and students to share and respond to formative feedback, which can improve a course that is in progress and have a positive impact on learning now and in the future.